owncloud/ocis-charts/charts/ocis/README.md

 The example assumes, that you don't change the `secretRefs`.
 Each secret data entry holds a description on how to generate it or find the right value.

+You can apply the secrets manually or include them in the `extraResources`.

 ```yaml
 ---
 apiVersion: v1